BULL SALE

 At the conclusion of joining, those bulls used in our joining program are then run together in the one mob, whilst the remaining bulls continue running together in another mob.
 They remain separated forever more, as we find the bulls fight & scrap if re-mobbed.
 Both mobs of bulls continue to graze improved pasture & are not supplemented or run on a summer grazing crop.

-We introduce supplementary feeding of our Sale Bulls at approx. 12 weeks out from Sale Day in early May.
+We introduce supplementary feeding of our Bull Sale Team at approx. 12 weeks out from Sale Day early to mid-May.
 This entails feeding a dry feed pellet, initially on alternate days of the week.
 Intakes of dry feed pellets are gradually increased until the bulls are consuming a max of approx 1% of their bodyweight daily, reaching this level by late June.
+Bulls are fed each day rather than by self-feeders to better manage & limit intakes.
 Hay is also made available to the bulls on an ad-lib basis during this period.

 What we don't do:-